The Handyguys answer a question about using bondo on rotted wood and they discuss the different varieties of ladders.

 The Handyguys start off discussion what Bondo is and how it can be used for wood repair applications.

 Below are excerpts of The Handyguys email responses to Moe.
 More details are available in the podcast.

 My first inclination is to replace the rotted wood.
 Weather or not you need to do this depends on the extent of the damage.
 Feel free to email us a few pictures and we can give you a better assessment.
 In my opinion replacing the wood is actually easier and looks significantly better when done.
 I sometimes have trouble making a patch disappear after I paint.
 If replacing the wood is definitely out then you have a few general steps.

-3) Fill with exterior grade wood filler such as
+3) Fill with exterior grade wood filler.

-4) Sand smooth
+4) Sand smooth.

-5) Prime and paint
+5) Prime and paint.

 The hard part is when you have edge details or unusual shapes.

 I have never used Bondo but I do not see why your couldn’t as long as you went through getting the old rot out and hardening the fibers first.